Africa Cup of Nations: 1990s: The return of South Africa

 In 1990, the 1990 African Cup of Nations was the 17th edition of the Africa Cup of Nations, the football championship of Africa (CAF).
 It was hosted by Algeria.
 Just like in 1988, the field of eight teams was split into two groups of four.
 Algeria won its first championship, beating Nigeria in the final 1–0.
 Nigeria lost once again as they made their third final appearance in four tournaments, this time falling to host Algeria.

 The 1992 Cup of Nations expanded the number of final tournament participants to 12; the teams were divided into four groups of three, with the top two teams of each group advancing to quarter-finals.
 Ghanaian midfielder Abedi "Pele" Ayew, who scored three goals, was named the best player of the tournament after his contributions helped Ghana reach the final; he was, however, suspended for that match and Ghana lost to Ivory Coast in a penalty shootout that saw each side make 11 attempts to determine the winner.
 Ivory Coast set a record for the competition by holding each of their opponents scoreless in the six matches of the final tournament.

 The 12-team, three-group format was used again two years later, where hosts Tunisia were humiliated by their first-round elimination.
-Nigeria, who had just qualified to the World Cup for the first time in their history, won the tournament, beating Zambia, who a year before had been struck by disaster when most of their national squad died in a plane crash while traveling to play a 1994 World Cup qualification match.
+Nigeria, who had just qualified to the World Cup for the first time in their history, won the tournament, beating Zambia, who a year before had been struck by disaster when most of their national squad died in a plane crash while travelling to play a 1994 World Cup qualification match.
 Nigerian forward Rashidi Yekini, who had led the 1992 tournament with four goals, repeated as the top scorer with five goals.

 South Africa hosted the 20th ACN competition in 1996, marking its first ever appearance after a decades-long ban was lifted with the end of apartheid in the country, which had been followed by a failed attempt to qualify in 1994.
 The number of final-round participants in 1996 was expanded to 16, split into four groups.
 However, the actual number of teams playing in the final was only 15, because Nigeria withdrew from the tournament at the final moment for political reasons.
 Bafana Bafana won their first title on home soil, defeating Tunisia in the final.

 The South Africans would reach the final again two years later in Burkina Faso, but were unable to defend their title, losing to Egypt who claimed their fourth cup.